Doctor insights on:

 - Why do varicose veins throb during menopause?

-- Why is my menstrual cycle changing?
+- Why does my menstrual cycle keep changing?

 - Why has my menstrual cycle shortened?

 - Why do i have a vein on my forehead?